sayaliba01/Data-visualization-with-Python/README.md

 # Data-visualization-with-Python
-These the assignments for visualization course provided by IBM
+These are the assignments for visualization course provided by IBM.

+Feel free to suggest any improvements.
+Thank you.